- Max Newman designed a machine called Heath Robinson after the cartoonist designer of fantastic machines, which decrypted secret messages.

 Colossus computer of Max Newman and Tommy Flowers

-The WWII hindered the progress for computer inventors like Atanasoff and Zuse, but had the opposite effect on the first british steps toward creation of electronic computer.
-During the war, the Department of Communications of British Foreign Office created machines, which used electronic circuits to assist the British in decoding intercepted German radio messages, coded with special machines.
-The english electronic computers were created by a group of people, with the leading role of the famous english mathematician Maxwell Newman (biography) (left upper photo) and the engineer Thomas Flowers (biography).
+WWII hindered the progress for computer inventors like Atanasoff and Zuse, but had the opposite effect on the first British steps toward creation of electronic computers.
+During the war, the Department of Communications of British Foreign Office created machines which used electronic circuits to assist the British in decoding intercepted German radio messages, coded with special machines.
+The English electronic computers were created by a group of people, with the leading role of the famous English mathematician Maxwell Newman and the engineer Thomas Flowers.
 Many others played important roles, including Alan Turing and C. E. Wynn-Williams.

-The British were very enthusiastic about the possibility to decode all the German military correspondence by means of the Bombs, by suddenly in the beginning of 1940 the interceptors started to catch German messages, coded with different machine, which were impossible to be decoded.
+The British were very enthusiastic about the possibility to decode all the German military correspondence by means of the Bombs, but suddenly in the beginning of 1940 the interceptors started to catch German messages, coded with different machines, which were impossible to be decoded.
 What happened?

 The difficulty was, in a hot war situation, to make sure that the same random character tapes were available at each end of a communications link and that they were both set to the same start position.
 The Lorenz Company decided that it would be operationally easier to construct a machine to generate the obscuring character sequence.
 Because it was a machine, it could not generate a completely random sequence of characters.
 It generates what is known as a pseudo random sequence.
 Unfortunately for the German Army it was more pseudo than random and that was how it was broken.
 The amazing thing about SZ machines (in contrast with the Polish codebreakers’ success with the Enigma machine) is that the code breakers in GC&CS never saw an actual SZ machine until right at the end of the war, but they had been breaking the Lorenz cipher for two and a half years.